abdur-rahman54/Docker/jupyter-notebook/README.md

 ## Prerequisites

 - Docker installed on your machine.
-You can download it from [here](https://www.docker.com/products/docker-desktop).
+You can download(Windows version) it from [here](https://www.docker.com/products/docker-desktop).
 - A Docker Hub account if you plan to push your images to Docker Hub.

 ## Build the Docker Image